iszczesniak/cpp/move/index.md

 ## The `std::swap` function

 Let's end with how it all began.
-Function `std::move` is the reason for the work on the move semantics that started in the 1990's.
+Function `std::swap` is the reason for the work on the move semantics that started in the 1990's.
 This function showed that it's more efficient to move than to copy.